billieredwood/instructor_quiz_frontend_project/README.md

 ## Project aims:
 The application is designed to track user responses to a set of questions within a single, short-form quiz.
-The tracked input ranges from selected response-types of A to D across each question and is  calculated to match the user to the BNTA Trainer whose personality aligns with their most commonly selected response-type.
-The most common of the scores is then displayed to the user on the Results page, following completion of the quiz.
+The tracked input ranges from selected response-types of A to D across each question and is accumulated to match the user to the BNTA Trainer whose personality aligns with their most commonly selected response-type.
+Following completion of the quiz, this value - being the most common of the scores - is then displayed to the user on the Results page along with their Trainer match's bio.

 The application's UX was developed with consideration given to BNTA student, alumni & colleague persona types, with ages therefore spanning multi-generations.